MineJayPH/Shinobix/README.md

-# ApkHot
+# Shinobix
-Download All Your Favorite Games in one App
+Your All in One Naruto Senki Downloader